Generate PFX certificate using OpenSSL

 YourSecurePassword

-- Use a strong password with at least 12 characters.
+- Use a strong password that has at least 12 characters.

 - Include a mix of uppercase and lowercase Latin letters, numbers, and special characters.